ktundwal/github_cms_test_project/README.md

 current time is 7/9/2017 11:53 AM PST

-cur time is 2:36 in 2018 Morning next morning
+cur time is 2:36 in 2018 Morning next morning after refactor